 Taken before surgery garlic can increase the risk on prolonged bleeding post-surgery.

 - Garlic has potent protective and detoxifying properties.
 The sulfur present in garlic showed to decrease heavy metals in kidneys, liver, and bones and protect against organ damage from heavy metal toxicity.
 A four week study in car battery plant employess who are typicallly exposed to lead found that garlic reduced lead levels in the blood by 19%.
-Garlic also reduced common complaints linked to toxicity such as headaches.
-Researchers concluded that garlic seems safer clinically and as effective as the drug d-penicillamine.
+Garlic also reduced common complaints linked to toxicity such as headaches. concluded that garlic seems safer clinically and as effective as the drug d-penicillamine.

 - As a powerful antioxidant, it has the ability to prevent damage to the liver by eliminating toxins (hepatoprotective ability).

 Milk thistle protects the liver and helps detoxifying after surgery

 Another valueable herbal hepatoprotectant is milk thistle (Silybum marianum).

 The active ingredient in milk thistle is known as silymarin, a chemical extracted from the seeds.

 Since the liver is subject to heavy strain during surgery milk thistle is often recommended by naturopaths and medical professionals who know their fair share about herbal medicine.

 Milk thistle acts as a potent antioxidant that also increases levels of glutathione which is a detoxifying substance.